 - 475 grams (scant 4 cups) all-purpose flour

-- 100 grams (3/4 cup) chocolate chips
+- 145 grams (¾ cup) regular or mini chocolate chips (semi-sweet)

 - 1 large egg yolk beaten with 1 tablespoon water

 - In a large bowl whisk together the melted butter and sugar, then beat in the egg and the milk-yeast mixture until smooth.
 Add the flour in a couple additions, mixing well after each.
 Knead the dough until it’s completely smooth and soft and all the flour is absorbed.

 - Divide the dough into 4 or 8 equal pieces.
-It’s easiest to weigh the dough and then divide the weight by the number of pieces you plan to cut, and then cut pieces of that size (my dough was 920 grams, and I divided it into four 230 gram pieces).
-Shape the pieces of dough into small oblong loaves.
-Don’t make the centers too fat or they won’t bake through evenly.
+It’s easiest to weigh the dough and then divide the weight by the number of pieces you plan to cut, and then cut pieces of that size (if your dough is 970 grams, divide it into four 241 to 242 gram pieces or eight 120 to 121 gram pieces).

 - Arrange the mini loaves on a parchment paper lined baking sheet, cover with a towel and let them rise at room temperature for another 30 minutes.

-- Meanwhile, preheat the oven to 475 degrees F, with the rack in the center of the oven.
+- Meanwhile, preheat the oven to 475°F (250°C), with the rack in the center of the oven.

 - Uncover the loaves, brush the tops and sides with the egg wash, then use a sharp knife to cut a few diagonal slashes across the top.
-Bake for about 8 to 10 minutes for smaller loaves, or 10 to 12 minutes for larger loaves until dark golden brown.
-Serve slightly warm or at room temperature.
-It’s best if the chocolate chips are still gooey!
-You can refresh the loaves in a 350 degree F oven for a few minutes if they are a day or two old.
+Bake for about 10 to 12 minutes for smaller loaves, or 12 to 14 minutes for larger loaves, or until dark golden brown (the visual cues are more important than exact times, as ovens can vary).